Four Generations: Where Did It All Begin?

 Our music has transitioned, and we are continuing to make changes.
 Much of our audience grew up in the 50’s, and we’re bringing back some of the things we did before Jason was even born.

-As we begin a new decade, we’re still busy with polka services/masses, but the number of dates for the five-piece band have clearly decreased.
-We still do play some great venues, but much of our work is now combos of three or four musicians.
-My thoughts are that this will be the final decade of the Jolly Ramblers as we know them.
+In an earlier edition of our history, I suggested that my thoughts were that this would be the final decade of the Jolly Ramblers as we knew them.
 60 years and four generations of entertaining… not bad.
 We’ve done something right.

 Have I been blessed?
-Looking back on my 50th year, I can only shake my head at the memories and times shared.
+Looking back on my 50+ years with the Jolly Ramblers, I can only shake my head at the memories and times shared.
 I think I can safely say, “Been there… done that.”

 Through the years the Jolly Ramblers have been blessed with many talented musicians and very little transition turnover.
 As music tastes changed, we were able to adapt and survive.
 Obviously, our church work and gospel CD’s played a huge role in keeping us busy.

-The guys in our present group – Ken, Jason, Leon and Jimbo – are just good people.
-Ken, Leon, Jim (and Myron and Gary B) are so patient when the grandsons join us.
+The guys in our present group – Ken, Jason, Jacob and Myron – are just good people.
+Ken and Myron are so patient when the grandsons join us.
 They are encouraging and such excellent role models for the boys.
 Thank you.

 As the industry has changed, so have the venues.
 The glory days with packed ballrooms for polka fests… Gibbon and Ellsworth were so much fun… are history.
 So many of our favorite venues no longer exist.